 Concerning the possible applications of multiple orthogonal polynomials, and in particular Jacobi--Piñeiro polynomials, it is essential to mention the Hermite--Padé rational approximation problem.
-This problem extends the classical Padé approximation problem, with the main objective of finding rational approximations to functions given by a Stieltjes transform
+This problem extends the classical Padé approximation problem, whose main objective is to construct rational approximations to functions given by Stieltjes transforms

 with a common denominator \citep[Chapter 4]{NS91}.
 More precisely, for a multi-index $\vec n =(n_1,\dots,n_r)$, the type~II Hermite--Padé approximation (see \citep[Sections 2.1 and 2.2]{VA06} for type~I Hermite--Padé approximation) consists of finding a polynomial $P_{\vec n}$ of degree $|\vec n|$ and $r$ polynomials $Q_{\vec n,1},\dots,Q_{\vec n,r}$ such that